coderback/coderback/README.md

 ---

-### 🎯 Goals for 2025

-- ✨ Launch an LLM-powered **generative agents sandbox** with planning, memory, and reflection
-- 🎨 Build a ControlNet-powered **interactive image generation playground**
-- 📖 Perform independent research with detailed technical write-ups.
-- 🤝 Contribute to open-source ML tools, visualizers, and education-friendly repos

----

 ### 💬 Fun Fact

 > I built a microkernel, an algorithm visualizer, and a custom ControlNet model, why not?